NREF — NexPoint Real Estate Finance, Inc.

 1. Key Financial Results and Metrics

-• Book Value: Decreased by 0.3% to $18.96 per diluted share, impacted by unrealized losses on preferred stock investments.
+- Book Value: Decreased by 0.3% to $18.96 per diluted share, primarily due to unrealized losses on preferred stock investments.

 2. Strategic Updates and Business Highlights

-• Refinancing: Successfully refinanced $180 million of senior unsecured notes with a new $242 million total return swap facility, enhancing balance sheet flexibility.
+- Refinancing: Successfully refinanced $180 million of senior unsecured notes, replacing them with a $242 million total return swap facility, enhancing balance sheet flexibility and reducing liability overhang.

-• AI Initiatives: Implementing AI across underwriting and portfolio monitoring to improve efficiency and risk management.
+- AI Integration: Implementing AI across underwriting and portfolio monitoring to enhance efficiency and risk management.

 3. Forward Guidance and Outlook

-• Market Outlook: Anticipation of improved conditions in the residential sector due to a supply trough and strong demand fundamentals, particularly in multifamily housing.
+- Market Conditions: Anticipation of improved conditions in the residential sector due to a supply trough and continued demand for rental properties.

 4. Bad News, Challenges, or Points of Concern